Tag: ocd cycle

 Some wearable devices can track physiological markers like heart rate variability or sleep patterns, which may help you notice stress trends.
 However, they do not treat OCD itself.
 For some people, tracking can become another form of reassurance-seeking.
 These tools are best used cautiously and alongside evidence-based therapy.

 • What Is Relationship OCD?
+(Why You Can’t Stop Doubting)

 Key Takeaways